dxw/playbook/_includes/sections/who-we-are.md

 - Our clients trust us to host content that is not public, like upcoming announcements and discussions made as part of formulating new policy.
-This is not our information to be open about, and it's very important to keep it confidential.
+This is not our information to be open about, and it's important to keep it confidential.
 - We also hold some personal data about and/or on behalf of our clients.
 We never share any of this data, including contact details.
 See also: